 Despite the fact that my husband hates bees, he actually likes bee themed things.
 Does that even make sense?
 He tried to compare himself to Batman in that Batman hates bats but still wears one on his uniform (learn something new every day!
-Also, is it actually even called a uniform?).
+Also, is it actually even called a uniform? costume??).
 I mean, I love raccoons, but wouldn’t exactly want to be stuck in a dark alley with one, so maybe it’s kind of like that?

 In any event, I hope you won’t get mad that I made cupcakes again.
 I legit cannot stop.
 There’s more where this came from, too.
 I kind of feel like I’m going back to my roots since I used to be absolutely cupcake obsessed.
 My love for them has been rejuvenated.

-I decided to make a little treat for my husband, featuring his most hated/most loved insect.
+I decided to make these little treats for my husband, featuring his most hated/most loved insect.
 I added honey into the bee cupcakes and also made a white chocolate honey ganache to fill them with.
 On top went a simple vanilla buttercream with a little more honey drizzled over the top.

 The honey cupcakes are a very simple cupcake recipe that involve the addition of honey.
 The batter is a pretty honey yellow color!

-Once the cupcakes are cooled, you’ll need to core the center of each one (either with a knife or a cupcake corer.
+Once the cupcakes are cooled, you'll need to core the center of each one either with a knife or a cupcake corer.
 If you're looking for a good cupcake corer, I highly recommend this one (affiliate link).
 I've been using it for about 10 years!